Sources: Giants' Collins to have surgery, go on IR

-EAST RUTHERFORD, N.J. - New York Giants safety Landon Collins will have surgery on his injured shoulder, according to ESPN's Josina Anderson.
-The procedure is likely to take place next week.
+EAST RUTHERFORD, N.J. -- New York Giants safety Landon Collins will have surgery on his injured left shoulder, sources told ESPN's Josina Anderson on Wednesday.

+The procedure, which sources told ESPN is for a partially torn labrum, is likely to take place next week and could involve a four- to six-month recovery period, which could complicate his future.

 Coach Pat Shurmur said earlier in the day that Collins would "most likely" need surgery, which would end his season prematurely.

-The two-time Pro Bowl safety leads the Giants and is tied for 11th in the NFL with 96 tackles, which includes five for a loss.
+The two-time Pro Bowl safety leads the Giants and is tied for 11th in the NFL with 96 tackles, including five for a loss.
 He had topped 100 tackles in each of his first three professional seasons, when he missed just one game.

-Collins was injured early in Sunday's 30-27 victory over the Chicago Bears.
-But he finished the game despite leaving the field on multiple occasions.
-Collins was visibly in pain after the contest.
+Collins was injured early in Sunday's 30-27 victory over the Chicago Bears, but he finished the game despite leaving the field on multiple occasions.
+Collins was visibly in pain after the game.

 Collins' teammates want him to return next season.